subfuzion/challenge-api/README.md

 Endpoint  | Description
 --------- | -------------
-feed      | Returns challenges in JSON format (http://challengeapi-7312.onmodulus.net/feed)
+GET /challenges      | Returns challenges in JSON format (http://challengeapi-7312.onmodulus.net/challenges)
-harvest   | Invoked by cron.io periodically to harvest the source XML feed at Challenge.gov
+POST /jobs/harvest   | Invoked by cron.io periodically to harvest the source XML feed at Challenge.gov

 The harvest endpoint expects to be supplied an authorization token by the cron.io service.